tsvcathed/nginx_lancache/README.md

 Using DNS interception for well-known and high-volume domain names at the local level, requested files can be cached on premises.

 Running for 12 months on a network of 13,500 users distributed over 33 different independent links, total bandwidth savings netted 160.55 terabytes of data - an average of 13.38 terabytes per month.
-The caches had an average efficiency of 358%.
+The caches had an average efficiency ratio of 3.58:1.

 ## Intercepted Zones